lv1-duck/BLE-Notification-Vibrator/README.md

 ### Android App Installation
 1. Download the latest APK from [Releases](https://github.com/lv1-duck/BLE-Notification-Vibrator/tree/main/releases)
 2. Enable **"Install from unknown sources"** in Android settings
-3. Go to Google Play Store > Tap the User Icon > Go to Play Protect> Click the settings > Pause app scanning with Play Protect. (hindi ako hecker promise hehehe)
+3. Install the APK and press install anyway.
+If your device doesn't give a choice to install anyway and it stops you from installing, do the following: Go to Google Play Store > Tap the User Icon > Go to Play Protect> Click the settings > Pause app scanning with Play Protect.
-4. Install the APK
-5. Grant required permissions:
+4. Grant required permissions:
    - Bluetooth
    - Location (required for BLE scanning)
    - Notification access